urospenezic/my-obsidian-notes-md/ASP.NET Learning Notes/ASP.NET Core/API/Tips.md

 when removing http project config from launchSettings, check dotnet dev-certs https --check. ##that will tell us whether or not the cert is working

+**add appsettings or any config file that might have public API keys into git ignore for the love of god